Alexis of Russia: War against Safavid Iran

 In 1651, Safavid troops attacked Russian fortifications in the North Caucasus.
-The main issue involved the expansion of a Russian garrison on the Koy Su River, as well as the construction of several new fortresses, in particular the one built on the Iranian side of the Terek River.
+The main issue involved the expansion of a Russian garrison on the Koy Su river, as well as the construction of several new fortresses, in particular the one built on the Iranian side of the Terek river.
 The successful Safavid offensive resulted in the destruction of the Russian fortress and its garrison being expelled.
 In 1653, Alexis, initially thinking about sending the Zaporozhian Cossacks, eventually decided to send an embassy to Persia for a peaceful settlement of the conflict.
 In August 1653 courtier Prince Ivan Lobanov-Rostov and steward Ivan Komynin traveled from Astrakhan to Isfahan.
 Shah Abbas II agreed to settle the conflict, stating that the conflict was initiated without his consent.

 Wars against Poland and Sweden

-In 1653, the weakness and disorder of Poland, which had just emerged from the Khmelnytsky Uprising, encouraged Alexis to attempt to annex the old Rus’ lands.
-On 1 October 1653 a national assembly met at Moscow to sanction the war and find the means of carrying it out, and in April 1654 the army was blessed by Nikon, who had been elected patriarch in 1652.
+In 1653, the weakness and disorder of Poland, which had just emerged from the Khmelnytsky Uprising, encouraged Alexis to attempt to annex parts of White Russia and Little Russia (modern-day Belarus and Ukraine).
+On 1 October 1653, a national assembly met at Moscow to sanction the war and find the means of carrying it out, and in April 1654, the army was blessed by Nikon, who had been elected patriarch in 1652.

 The campaign of 1654 was an uninterrupted triumph, and scores of towns, including the important fortress of Smolensk, fell into the hands of the Russians.
-Ukrainian Hetman Bogdan Khmelnitsky appealed to Tsar Alexis for protection from the Poles, and the Treaty of Pereyaslav brought about Russian dominance of the Cossack Hetmanate in Left-Bank Ukraine.
+Ukrainian hetman Bogdan Khmelnitsky appealed to Tsar Alexis for protection from the Poles, and the Treaty of Pereyaslav brought about Russian dominance of the Cossack Hetmanate in left-bank Ukraine.

 In the summer of 1655, a sudden invasion by Charles X of Sweden briefly swept the Polish state out of existence, in what became known as the Deluge.
 The Russians, unopposed, quickly appropriated nearly everything that was not already occupied by the Swedes.
-When the Poles offered to negotiate, the whole grand-duchy of Lithuania was the least of the demands made by Alexis.
+When the Poles offered to negotiate, the whole grand duchy of Lithuania was the least of the demands made by Alexis.
 However, Alexis and the king of Sweden quarrelled over the apportionment of the spoils, and at the end of May 1656, with encouragement by the Habsburg emperor and the other enemies of Sweden, Alexis declared war on Sweden.